 Loans marked “partially pre-funded” have not been pre-funded or disbursed in full.
 Zomia must secure additional lender contributions to meet the total funding need.
 In either case, loan funding provided by lenders can only be used to support student loans, and lenders are linked to the students they support for loan repayment.
 Lenders can search for pre-funded and partially pre-funded loans from Zomia’s student roster.

-We charge a flat 5% each year on the total amount a student borrows for the first 13 years of their repayments.
-If a student is unable to repay the loan after 13 years then no additional interest is charged.
-The interest does not compound and does not start until after the student finishes or withdraws from school.
+We charge a flat 5% each year on the total amount a student borrows for as many as 12 years.
+If a student is unable to repay the loan within 12 years of graduation, no additional interest is charged.
+The interest does not compound and does not accrue until after the student finishes or withdraws from school.

-Flat interest means that the interest on the loan is calculated based on the total amount borrowed.
-This is different from charging a loan based on how much is left to pay, which is called a “declining-balance” method.
-For example, a $1,000 loan that carries an annual 5% flat interest rate would result in a $50 interest payment each year during repayment.
+Flat interest is based upon the total amount borrowed and does not reflect the amount repaid.
+This is different from charging interest based upon the amount left to pay, which is called “declining-balance” interest.
+As an example, a $1,000 loan that carries 5% flat annual interest would yield $50 in interest each year until the loan is repaid.

 Although our contracts run 10 to 20 years, most students will fully repay their loans in under 10 years.
-The average student makes full repayment in less than 7 years after graduation.
+The average student makes full repayment within 7 or 8 years after graduation.

 All of our contracts call for payments between 14% and 16% of a student’s income after graduation (or after withdrawing from a program).
 If a graduate earns less than our Minimum Income Threshold, then we automatically grant the graduate a deferment based on insufficient earnings.